 Of more immediate concern to skeptics may be the global negotiations in Copenhagen aimed at reducing greenhouse gas emissions in industrialized countries.
 It is likely that the billions of dollars that will be needed to enforce these cuts may have a debilitating effect on the economy or cause many more manufacturing jobs to migrate to less developed nations.
 It, therefore, makes sense to invest in technologies that would reduce the carbon footprint allowing developed countries to continue to grow without a commensurate increase in greenhouse gas emissions.

 Reducing the Carbon footprint – Follow the three Rs.

 Fortunately, there are actions we can take to reduce our carbon footprint.
 We can fly less often.
 Use electric cars.
 Drive more fuel-efficient cars.
 Ride a bike whenever possible.
 Use Energy Star-rated products.
 Replace old appliances.
 And convert old light bulbs to LED.

 Remember the three R’s – “Reduce, Reuse and Recycle”.

 Carbon footprint and electricity

-Estimates suggest that almost half of our carbon footprint profile comes from use of electricity.
-And 17% is associated directly to our use of lighting.
+Estimates suggest that almost half of our carbon footprint profile comes from the use of electricity.
+And 17% is associated directly with our use of lighting.
 Our dependency on electricity in our daily lives is undeniable.
-Electricity is generated by nuclear, natural gas and coal.
-It can also be produced by renewable generation, such as solar, wind, geo-thermal and hydro generation.
+Electricity is generated by nuclear, natural gas, and coal.
+It can also be produced by renewable generation, such as solar, wind, geothermal, and hydro generation.
 The carbon footprint of a typical household or human is directly correlated with the amount of electricity used and its generation source.
-The table below shows CO2 grams equivalent produced when 1 KW/H of electricity is produced from different generation sources.
+The table below shows the CO2 grams equivalent produced when 1 KW/H of electricity is produced from different generation sources.

 for every 1 KW generated